DavidWynne/CSharpEval/README.md

 So in conclusion:

-    CSharpEval compiled methods that makes many calls to other compiled methods will be slower, up to a factor of 10 or so.
+* CSharpEval compiled methods that makes many calls to other compiled methods will be slower, up to a factor of 10 or so.
 This most likely results from each call having to access the MethodTable list.
 This slow-down may be comparable to the slow-down when the C# compiler inserts debug statements into code.
-    Code that executes many cycles within a single method can be almost as fast as the proper C# compiled code.
+* Code that executes many cycles within a single method can be almost as fast as the proper C# compiled code.

+# The API

- This article describes the API, while the next article gives detailed examples.
+This part describes the API, while the last part describes detailed examples.

-Some features
+#Some features

-    Copyrighted under the MIT open source license, and thus usable in any situation, commercial or not.
+*Copyrighted under the MIT open source license, and thus usable in any situation, commercial or not.
-    The CSharpEval compiled code has full access to the public types and variables of the parent program.
+*The CSharpEval compiled code has full access to the public types and variables of the parent program.
-    Uses dynamic methods and so is garbage collected, unlike using the CodeDomProvider compilation of a separate assembly.
+*Uses dynamic methods and so is garbage collected, unlike using the CodeDomProvider compilation of a separate assembly.
-    Small footprint, between 5000 lines of source code in its minimal configuration to about 10000 lines in the full C# Repl configuration.
+*Small footprint, between 5000 lines of source code in its minimal configuration to about 10000 lines in the full C# Repl configuration.
 It is light enough to be included into the average .Net program without significant penalty.
 However it cannot be used in the .Net compact framework, or the .Net micro framework, as they do not support dynamic method compilation.
-    Requires the .Net framework version 3.5.
+*Requires the .Net framework version 3.5.
-    Does not implement the full C# language; however it does implement a very useful subset.
+*Does not implement the full C# language; however it does implement a very useful subset.
 In particular it does not implement any of Linq, yield return or exception handling.
 The standard vanilla features of C# such as statements, expressions, conditionals, loops, and the most commonly used operators, etc are supported.
-    Built on top of the basic CSharpEval system is a Repl, with its own user interface.
+*Built on top of the basic CSharpEval system is a Repl, with its own user interface.
 You can create variables and manipulate them, enter or edit methods and call them.
 The entered code can be saved to disk and restored.

 Of course, nothing is without cost, even if it is free:

-    This code is produced by me in my spare time, so it is not quite up to the usual Microsoft's .Net compiler quality standards.
+*This code is produced by me in my spare time, so it is not quite up to the usual Microsoft's .Net compiler quality standards.
 There will be bugs (absolute guarantee!).
 But the full source code is available so anyone can potentially fix the bugs.
-    The syntax probably deviates from the officially defined syntax, especially in edge cases.
+*The syntax probably deviates from the officially defined syntax, especially in edge cases.
-    The intermediate language emitted is not optimal; however it is not excessively slow either.
+*The intermediate language emitted is not optimal; however it is not excessively slow either.
-    Only publicly accessible members of types can be compiled and used, just like using the normal C# compiler.
+*Only publicly accessible members of types can be compiled and used, just like using the normal C# compiler.
 Thus trying to use the Repl to debug objects by looking at their private fields can be problematical.
-    The compiled code cannot be debugged by standard debuggers; you have to use print (or MessageBox.Show) statements.
+*The compiled code cannot be debugged by standard debuggers; you have to use print (or MessageBox.Show) statements.
-    In other words this is only a poor-man's version of the anticipated Compiler-as-a-Service; but it is all we might have until C# version 5.0.
+*In other words this is only a poor-man's version of the anticipated Compiler-as-a-Service; but it is all we might have until C# version 5.0.

-Security considerations
+#Security considerations

 Before we proceed I wish to remind all developers to never ever directly expose the C# Eval interface to anonymous users.
 Direct evaluation of arbitrary C# code is an excellent vector for un-authorised access to your machine!
 Make sure that all input from anonymous users is heavily pre-processed to prevent any such attacks.

-Setting up a demonstration C# project with CSharpEval
+#Setting up a demonstration C# project with CSharpEval

 The steps needed to get an initial stand-alone version running on your machine are: